MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

 // This is the ICoreWebView2_11 interface.
 [uuid(cc39bea3-d6d8-471b-919f-da253e2fbf03), object, pointer_default(unique)]
 interface ICoreWebView2_11 : IUnknown {
-  /// Add an event handler for the `RegisteredProtocol` event.
+  /// Add an event handler for the `LaunchingExternalProtocol` event.
-  /// The RegisteredProtocol event fires when a launch request is made to a protocol
+  /// The `LaunchingExternalProtocol` event is raised when a launch request is made to a
-  /// that is registered with the Windows OS.
+  /// protocol that is registered with the OS.
 The host has the option to
   /// handle this event by suppressing the popup dialog that gives the user
   /// the option to allow the protocol launch.
 The host also has the option to
   /// programatically cancel the protocol launch.
-  /// The host also is given the opportunity to revoke previous permissions
+  /// The host also is given the opportunity to disable the always open checkbox
-  /// given to this origin to launch the protocol automatically.
+  /// which also revokes previous permissions given to this protocol/origin.
   /// The `NavigationStarting`, `NavigationCompleted, `SourceChanged`,
-  /// `ContentLoading`, and `HistoryChanged` events will not fire, regardless
+  /// `ContentLoading`, and `HistoryChanged` events will not be raised, regardless
   /// of whether the `Cancel` or `Handled` property is set to `TRUE` or
   /// `FALSE`.
 This behavior holds true for the frame navigation events as
   /// well.
-  HRESULT add_LaunchingRegisteredProtocol(
+  HRESULT add_LaunchingExternalProtocol(
-      [in] ICoreWebView2LaunchingRegisteredProtocolEventHandler* eventHandler,
+      [in] ICoreWebView2LaunchingExternalProtocolEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

   /// Remove an event handler previously added with
-  /// `add_LaunchingRegisteredProtocol`.
+  /// `add_LaunchingExternalProtocol`.
-  HRESULT remove_LaunchingRegisteredProtocol(
+  HRESULT remove_LaunchingExternalProtocol(
       [in] EventRegistrationToken token);
 }

 // This is the ICoreWebView2Frame3 interface.
 [uuid(fe1d3718-fe8d-48ab-8594-9e3fff6755ac), object, pointer_default(unique)]
 interface ICoreWebView2Frame3 : IUnknown {
-  /// Add an event handler for the `FrameRegisteredProtocol` event.
+  /// Add an event handler for the `LaunchingExternalProtocol` event.
-  /// A frame will raise a `LaunchingRegisteredProtocol` event and
+  /// A frame will raise a `LaunchingExternalProtocol` event when any non-main
-  /// a `CoreWebView2.FrameLaunchingRegisteredProtocol` event.
-All of the
-  /// `FrameLaunchingRegisteredProtocol` event handlers for the current
+  /// frames attempt to launch an external protocol.
+This event aligns with the
-  /// frame will be run before the `LaunchingRegisteredProtocol` event handlers.
-  /// All of the event handlers share a common `LaunchingRegisteredProtocolEventArgs`
-  /// object.
-Whichever event handler is last to change the
-  /// `LaunchingRegisteredProtocolEventArgs.Cancel` property will
-  /// decide if the frame protocol request launch will be cancelled.
-  /// Whichever event handler is last to change the
+  /// event raised on the `CoreWebView2` interface.
-  /// `LaunchingRegisteredProtocolEventArgs.Handled` property will decide if
-  /// the dialog will be suppressed.
-Whichever event handler is last to change the
-  /// `LaunchingRegisteredProtocolEventArgs.RevokeProtocolPermissionsPerOrigin`
-  /// property will determine if the permissions for that origin per protocol
-  /// will be revoked.

-  HRESULT add_LaunchingRegisteredProtocol(
+  HRESULT add_LaunchingExternalProtocol(
-      [in] ICoreWebView2FrameLaunchingRegisteredProtocolEventHandler* eventHandler,
+      [in] ICoreWebView2FrameLaunchingExternalProtocolEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

-  /// Remove an event handler previously added with `add_LaunchingRegisteredProtocol`.
+  /// Remove an event handler previously added with `add_LaunchingExternalProtocol`.
-  HRESULT remove_LaunchingRegisteredProtocol(
+  HRESULT remove_LaunchingExternalProtocol(
       [in] EventRegistrationToken token);
 }

-/// Receives `LaunchingRegisteredProtocol` events for main frame.
+/// Receives `LaunchingExternalProtocol` events for main frame.
 [uuid(e5fea648-79c9-47aa-8314-f471fe627649), object, pointer_default(unique)]
-interface ICoreWebView2LaunchingRegisteredProtocolEventHandler: IUnknown {
+interface ICoreWebView2LaunchingExternalProtocolEventHandler: IUnknown {
   /// Provides the event args for the corresponding event.
   HRESULT Invoke(
       [in] ICoreWebView2* sender,
-      [in] ICoreWebView2LaunchingRegisteredProtocolEventArgs* args);
+      [in] ICoreWebView2LaunchingExternalProtocolEventArgs* args);
 }

-/// Receives `LaunchingRegisteredProtocol` events for non-main frame.
+/// Receives `LaunchingExternalProtocol` events for non-main frame.
 [uuid(a898c12c-f949-474c-913b-428770cfc177), object, pointer_default(unique)]
-interface ICoreWebView2FrameLaunchingRegisteredProtocolEventHandler: IUnknown {
+interface ICoreWebView2FrameLaunchingExternalProtocolEventHandler: IUnknown {
   /// Provides the event args for the corresponding event.
   HRESULT Invoke(
       [in] ICoreWebView2Frame* sender,
-      [in] ICoreWebView2LaunchingRegisteredProtocolEventArgs* args);
+      [in] ICoreWebView2LaunchingExternalProtocolEventArgs* args);
 }

-/// Event args for `LaunchingRegisteredProtocol` event.
+/// Event args for `LaunchingExternalProtocol` event.
 [uuid(fc43b557-9713-4a67-af8d-a76ef3a206e8), object, pointer_default(unique)]
-interface ICoreWebView2LaunchingRegisteredProtocolEventArgs: IUnknown {
+interface ICoreWebView2LaunchingExternalProtocolEventArgs: IUnknown {
   /// The uri of the requested protocol.

   [propget] HRESULT Uri([out, retval] LPWSTR* uri);